stacode123/CRSSAS/README.md

 ## Installation

 ### Server
-1. Place the `server.lua` script on a ComputerCraft computer.
+1. Place the `server.lua` and `basalt.lua` script on a ComputerCraft computer.
 2. Provide it with Poster Files which consist of an image(see format below)
 3. Ensure the computer has a wireless modem attached.
 4. Run the script on the server computer.